jstowers/go-interview-problems/dynamic-programming/README.md

 ## What is Dynamic Programming?

 DP is a programming technique that breaks down a complex problem into smaller subproblems.
-DP can solve complex problems in faster time.
+DP can solve complex problems faster than brute force or other conventional algorithms.

 A dynamic programming (DP) problem has two key characteristics: